 This popular lessbian hangout serves delicious cakes and non-alcoholic cocktails.
 In fact, you won't find any alcohol here, as it first started as part of a female rehabilitation center.
 It often hosts a variety of events and exhibition, and during the summer months its terrace is the place to be.

 Axel Hotel Berlin

 It used to say it was a gay hotel, now it says it's "adults only."
 That means it won't discriminate straight guests, but as it's a well-known chain among gay travelers, you can expect it to still be mostly gay.
 In addition to modern minimalist rooms, you'll find a gym, sauna and bar.

 Tom's Gay Hotel

-Look for the hotel that best matches your budget, type of trip or personality.
-Here you can guarantee your hotel room but you do NOT pay anything at the time of booking.
-Payments are only made at the hotel and there are no booking fees.
-Most allow cancellations with no penalty if done up to 24 or 48 hours in advance.
-You'll see that information at the time of booking and again in the confirmation email.
+Look for the hotel or apartment that best matches your budget, type of trip or personality.
+You may guarantee your reservation but do NOT pay anything at the time of booking.
+Payments are only made at the property, and there are no booking fees.
+Most hotels and apartments allow cancellations with no penalty if done up to 24 or 48 hours in advance.
+You'll see that information at the time of booking and again in the confirmation email:

 Walking Tour of Berlin's Gay and Lesbian Scene

 Explore Berlin's gayborhoods on a walking tour with a professional guide, who'll tell you all about the past and present of the city's LGBT community.
 You'll pass by the Gay Memorial, the Tiergarten park where gay men often meet, and the Gay Museum.